Mount Angel Abbey: 1882–1903: Establishment

-Mount Angel Abbey was founded on October 30, 1882, by Benedictine monks who immigrated to the United States from Engelberg, Switzerland, who found the abbey's landscape to be similar to that which they had left in the Swiss Alps.
+Mount Angel Abbey was founded on October 30, 1882, by Benedictine monks who immigrated to the United States from Engelberg, Switzerland.
 It was conceived by Father Adelhelm Odermatt, a monk of Engelberg Abbey who was working in Missouri.

 Five years after the abbey's foundation, the monks opened their school in 1887 under the name of Mount Angel College.
 In 1889, at the request of Archbishop William Gross of Oregon City, the monks established a seminary in conjunction with their college.

 1904–Present: Expansion

 In 1904, the community was officially declared an abbey, which meant that it became independent from its motherhouse in Switzerland.
-Father Thomas Meienhofer, also a native of Switzerland, was elected the first abbot.
-In 1926, a second fire in the abbey's history destroyed its monastery, forcing the community into private homes and the nearby parish school and rectory.
-The monks began rebuilding, and in 1930 erected Aquinas Hall, and a gymnasium in 1936.
-In 1939, the Abbey's first daughterhouse, Westminster Abbey, was established in Vancouver, British Columbia.
-In 1946, the college was shut down so that the Abbey could focus on its seminary and boys' preparatory school.
-In 1959, a retreat house was constructed on the property to serve the spiritual needs of laypeople.
+Thomas Meienhofer, also a native of Switzerland, was elected the first abbot.
+In 1926, a second fire destroyed the monastery, forcing the community into private homes and the nearby parish school and rectory.
+The monks began rebuilding, and in 1930 erected Aquinas Hall.
+A gymnasium followed in 1936.
+In 1939, the abbey's first daughterhouse, Westminster Abbey, was established in Mission, British Columbia.
+In 1946, the college was shut down and the community focussed on its seminary and boys' preparatory school.
+In 1959, a retreat house was constructed to serve the spiritual needs of laypeople.
 In the early 1950s, the monastery became one of approximately 900 locations that would serve as emergency hospitals in the event of a nuclear war.

-In 1965, two new monasteries were started from Mount Angel Abbey: Ascension Priory in Idaho, and Our Lady of the Angels Priory in Cuernavaca, Mexico.
+In 1965, two new monasteries were started from Mount Angel Abbey: Ascension Priory in Idaho, and Our Lady of the Angels Abbey in Cuernavaca, Mexico.
 In 1980, Father Bonaventure Zerr was elected as the seventh abbot, establishing a new library for not only seminarians, but for the use of scholarly research.
 The library at the abbey was designed by Finnish architect Alvar Aalto.
 Though the seminary has historically been the central focus of the abbey, it has also become open to non-seminarians seeking degrees in philosophy and theology.
-In the 1970s, the Abbey community had a total of 125 monks living on the grounds, making it one of the largest Benedictine male communities in the United States.
+In the 1970s, the abbey community had a total of 125 monks living on the grounds, making it one of the largest Benedictine male communities in the United States.